wp-plugins/nextgen-facebook/readme.txt

 *The [Open Graph](http://ogp.me/) protocol allows any webpage to become a rich object in a social setting.
 For instance, this is used on Facebook to allow any webpage to have the same functionality as other objects on Facebook.
 The Open Graph meta property tags are read by almost all social websites, including Facebook, Google (Search and Google+), and LinkedIn.*

-NextGEN Facebook OG adds Open Graph meta property tags to all webpage headers, including the artical object type for posts and pages.
+NextGEN Facebook OG adds Open Graph meta property tags to all webpage headers, including the artical object type for Posts and Pages.
 The featured image from a [NextGEN Gallery](http://wordpress.org/extend/plugins/nextgen-gallery/) or WordPress Media Library is also correctly listed in the image meta property.
 This plugin goes well beyond any other plugins I know in handling various archive-type webpages.
 It will create appropriate title and description meta tags for category, tag, date based archive (day, month, or year), author webpages and search results.
 You can also add sharing buttons above or bellow content, as a widget, or even call a function from your templates.
 NextGEN Facebook OG offers the following social sharing buttons:

 * Facebook
 * Google+